 Jakarta History Museum (Museum Sejarah Jakarta in Bahasa Indonesia) is the biggest museum in Kota Tua Jakarta, since it resides at the building that originally used for Batavia city hall.

-The history of Museum Sejarah Jakarta started in 1936 when Dutch opened Oud Batavia Museum.
+The history of Museum Sejarah Jakarta started in 1936 when the Dutch opened Oud Batavia Museum.
 After Indonesia independence, the name of Oud Batavia Museum was changed to Museum Djakarta Lama (Old Jakarta Museum).
 Then in 1968 it became Museum Sejarah Jakarta (Jakarta History Museum).

 Initially the museum occupied a small building at Jl.
 Pintu Besar Utara no. 27.
 When the collection of the museum overgrown its space, it was moved to the ex city hall building.
 The former building became Museum Wayang (Puppet Museum) until now.